agh1/civievent-widget/readme.txt

 License: AGPLv3 or later
 License URI: http://www.gnu.org/licenses/agpl-3.0.html

 Display widgets for CiviCRM events: the next public event or a whole list.
+Embed widgets as shortcodes, too!

 == Description ==

 You can use the CiviEvent widget to add two types of widgets for upcoming public events from CiviCRM.
 There's no limit to the number of widgets you can add of either type.
+You can include the widgets in the sidebar like normal, or you can include them via shortcodes in the body of your posts.

 = CiviEvent List Widget =